Easter Egger Chickens: Breeds, Rooster, Hen, Eggs, Pictures

 The Easter Egger chickens are developed by breeding Araucana chickens with other standard breeds.
 So, you can see various Easter Eggers laying white, blue-green, olive, and buff eggs.

 If we compare the looks and characteristics of these chickens, they differ from most of the other chicken breeds.
+They are unique and cute chicken breeds.

 History of Easter Egger Chickens